 We have outlined our safety procedures below to ensure everyone visiting has a safe visit when in our offices.

 - Limiting the amount of people in our offices at one time.
-Only ONE adult may accompany a patient even in cases where multiple children are scheduled to see us.
+Only ONE parent (no siblings, friends, multiple parents) may accompany a patient even in cases where multiple children are scheduled to see us.
 In some situations, we’re even having the patient and parent wait in their cars while dilating.

-- Screening visitors and staff for fever, cough, recent travel and/or exposure to COVID-19.
+- Screening visitors and staff for fever, cough and/or exposure to COVID-19.

 - Creating an environment that allows for social distancing.
 All toys, books, magazines and most chairs have been removed from exam rooms and lobbies.
 Having visitors stay approximately six feet away from others – including our front desk staff when possible.

 - Thoroughly disinfecting exam rooms between every patient.

 - Treating you respectfully and expecting the same from you.
 Please remember that your words and behavior toward our staff matters.
 While you may not agree with our policies, we have implemented all of our safety policies because we care about our patients, our staff ourselves, all of our families and our community.